cambridge-maths-school/nea24-ivan/writeup/writeup.typ

   $ 4.3 $,
-  [Simulator and GUI running when window unfocused], [increases efficiency of the simulator, especially the mining blocks], [Switch window focus; observe simulation pause],
+  [Simulator and GUI running when window unfocused], [increases efficiency of the simulator, especially the mining blocks], [Switch window focus; observe simulation continues running],

   $ 4.4 $,
-  [Memory usage \u{003C}50MB for 100 blocks stored in local storage], [Ensures efficient resource usage on a single computer; prevents crashes and keeps simulator responsive], [Monitor memory usage during simulation with 100 blocks in local storage], )
+  [Memory usage \u{003C}50MB for 100 blocks stored in local storage], [Ensures efficient resource usage on a single computer; prevents crashes], [Monitor memory usage during simulation with 100 blocks in local storage],

+  $ 4.5 $,
+  [The simulator should have no server side code (except the one serving the static files)], [Reduces server costs and workload, and create a more interactive and responsive user experience], [Visually check the repository for any server side code],

+  $ 4.6 $,
+  [The simulator should be able to run on Bun without using any framework], [Bun allows fast development and testing of TypeScript code.
+Not using any framework reduces complexity and increases maintainability], [Try to run the simulator on Bun and check for any errors] )
 = Iterations
 == Iteration 1
 In Interation 1, I will be focusing on the proof of concept for the technologies that I will be using in my blockchain simulator.
 These includes the Breadth First Search (BFS) and Depth First Search (DFS) algorithms to simulate the propagation of blockchain within a peer-to-peer network.
 I will also be implementing a simplified SHA-256 hash function called fakeHash() function to generate hashes for blocks.
 Finally, I will be building a mining algorithm that uses the concept of nonce to find the hash of a block using web workers to improve performance.
 === Decomposing Iteration 1
-// To change: no require web browser console
 #figure(image("images/iteration1_decompose.jpg"), caption: [Decomposing iteration 1])
 Here I have a brief decompostion of what I am going to do in iteration 1.
 Each leaf nodes of my diagram represents an algorithm or files that I have to work on.
 Further on in the iteration 1, each algorithms will be decomposed further and carefully designed.
 === Main Goal